I had heard that some had been so wrought up by the play as to become temporarily insane, and run about town haunted by wildest hallucinations.

 In the 17th century, when the Bavarian village of Oberammergau was struck by the plague, its pious citizens came together and made a covenant with God.
 If he halted the disease, they would reenact The Passion of Christ every ten years for eternity.

 When the deaths ceased, the villagers delivered on their promise.
 A makeshift stage was erected, and the Suffering, Death and Resurrection of our Lord, Jesus Christ was presented for the first time.
 The performance, like many others of its era, put the blame for Christ’s agonies on what was considered to be his evil opponents: the Jews.

-Orchestrated as an allegorical and at times satirical narrative, Passion Play is a virtuous reprisal of History’s passions for propaganda and populism in their shifting albeit ubiquitous manifestations.
+Composed as an allegorical tale with satirical nuances, Petersen’s Passion Play is a virtuosic reprisal of History’s passions for propaganda, populism and moral corruption in their shifting albeit ubiquitous manifestations.